Úbeda: Main sights

 The most outstanding feature of the city is the monumental Vázquez de Molina Square, surrounded with imposing Renaissance buildings such as the Palacio de las Cadenas (so named for the decorative chains which once hung from the façade) and the Basílica de Santa María de los Reales Alcázares.
 The Chapel of the Savior or Capilla del Salvador was constructed to house the tombs of local nobility.
 Both the interior and exterior are decorated; for example, the interior has elaborate metalwork screen by the ironworker Bartolomé de Jaen.
-The Hospital de Santiago, designed by Vandelvira in the late 16th century, with its square bell towers and graceful Renaissance courtyard, is now the home of the town's Conference Hall. Úbeda has a Parador hotel, housed in a 16th-century palace which was the residence of a high-ranking churchman of that period.
+The Hospital de Santiago, designed by Vandelvira in the late 16th century, with its square bell towers and graceful Renaissance courtyard, is now the home of the town's Conference Hall. Úbeda has a Parador hotel, the Parador de Úbeda, housed in a 16th-century palace which was the residence of a high-ranking churchman of that period.

 The town lends its name to a common idiom in Spanish, andar por los cerros de Úbeda (literally 'to walk around the hills of Úbeda'), meaning 'to go off at a tangent'.

-The city possesses 48 monuments, and more of another hundred of buildings of interest, almost all of them of Renaissance style.
+The city possesses 48 monuments, and more than a hundred other buildings of interest, almost all of them of Renaissance style.
 All this patrimony led Úbeda to being the second city of renowned Spain Historical – artistic Set, in the year 1955.
 In the year 1975 it received the appointment of the Council of Europe as Exemplary City of the Renaissance.
 Finally, in 2003 it was named a World Heritage Site, together with Baeza, by UNESCO.

+One of the old gates, the Puerta de Sabiote, an old gate with a horseshoe arch and set in an angle of the old wall, recalls the primitive Moorish town.